SassConf/sassconf.github.io/blog/posts/cfp-2015-open.md

 We believe that by being deliberate about our speaker selection we can improve the quality of our event all around.
 Our efforts this year will be focused on reaching out to as many people as we can, getting the best proposals possible, and curating an interesting, diverse, and high-quality speaker line-up.
 After speakers are selected, we’ll be mentoring and working closely with speakers to create the best possible talk they can give.

+### But why?

+We know it's a big change.
+We posted more detail on why we feel it's necessary to improve on last year's process in the next blog post, "Why we're changing our CFP process."
+Please reach out if you have any questions!